An Introduction to experiential learning

 instructor of mathematics and computer science hanqing hu

-In cooperation with the HWS Robotic Club, this SPARK project offers you the opportunity for hands-on experience with coding robotics.
+In cooperation with the HWS Robotic Club, this Spark! project offers you the opportunity for hands-on experience with coding robotics.
 For two days we will build circuit-controlled smart LED displays and/or small robotic rover that can run around in a classroom.
+We will learn the basics of circuit design and C++ coding with Arduino integrated circuit.
+In cooperation with the HWS Robotic Club, this Spark! project offers you the opportunity for hands-on experience with coding robotics.
+For two days teams in this SPARK project will build circuit-controlled smart LED displays and/or small robots that competes against each other.
 We will learn the basics of circuit design and C++ coding with Arduino integrated circuit.

 You will create a new "sense of place" through field experiences to water bodies that define our region: a local wetland complex that provides numerous ecosystem services, a stream gorge that hints at a very different geologic past, and the beautiful Finger Lakes themselves that drive our thriving regional economy.
 Through these field experiences (paddling, hiking and on-lake science), you will become familiar with the rich historical, ecological, economic and societal benefits of water in our region.
 You will use your immersive field experiences to develop a group "Artivism" display or project to help your first year peers broaden their understanding of "sense of place" while living in the Finger Lakes, all through the lens of water.